-- Persistence – Dancing is hard.
+- Persistence – Dancing is hard – there’s no way around that!
 You have to work at it, spending hours in the studio perfecting your craft.
 You must practice simple and mundane elements over and over again before you can move on to the more exciting tricks and choreography.
 If you try to take shortcuts to success, you will quickly learn that it only leads to frustration, disappointment, or injury.
 Persistence is the name of the game in dance training!

 - Creativity – We live in a creative economy.
 The ability to innovate, think outside the box, and approach problems in creative ways is valued in every field, now more than ever.
 Dance allows for creativity on multiple levels, whether it is personal self-expression through improvisation, creating your own choreography, or embodying another’s choreographic vision as a dancer.
 Steve Jobs even credits his creative successes in part to his experience with modern dance, stating, “I didn’t realize how much I learned about movement and perception from the class until a few years later, when I worked at Atari.
 I was able to relate how much resolution of movement you need in terms of perceiving things in certain ways for video games”.